 Located in the heart of Casco Viejo, Mahalo Cocina y Jardin was only a 6-minute walk from our Airbnb.
 We went here for brunch and the decor is absolutely beautiful.
 You have the option to dine indoors, or in their outdoor garden, you can’t go wrong with either option.

 The service here was great, we were seated immediately and the food and drinks came out fast.
-All the food was delicious, and they even have vegan and vegetarian options.
+All the food was delicious, and they even had vegan and vegetarian options.

 CasaCasco

-Everyone should visit this CasaCasco during their time in Panama City, it was only 2-minutes walking from our Airbnb.
-CasaCasco has five floors — three restaurants, a club/disco, and a rooftop with beautiful views of the city).
+Everyone should visit this CasaCasco during their time in Panama City, it is only a 2-minute walk from our Airbnb.
+CasaCasco has five floors β three restaurants, a club/disco, and a rooftop with beautiful views of the city).

 The rooftop was nice, but we only stayed for an hour or so because the rain picked up.
 After, we went to their club/disco for a few.